thirstler/slor/README.md

                 \_ Driver3
                 \_ etc...

-It currently runs only on Linux since
+It currently runs only on Linux since there appear to be pickling issues on Windows - and slor relies on it for now.
+Apart from
 It runs wherever Python3 does and minimizes dependencies where possible.
 The ones that make the most of a fuss seem to be boto3 an psutil.
 They can both be "pip installed" if necessary but CentOS/RedHat w/EPEL has them in as